What is Long-Term Care?

 Several different planning options are available.
 One or more will fit your goals and budget.
 These include:

-Without a Long-Term Care policy in force, the burden of caregiving is placed on the shoulder of a spouse or family member, usually a daughter or daughter-in-law.
+Without a Long-Term Care policy in force, the burden of caregiving falls on the shoulder of a spouse or family member, usually a daughter or daughter-in-law.

-An affordable Long-Term Care policy will generally provide case management, which will help the family be family.
-This burden case manager will help develop a plan-of-care, arrange for caregivers, help find caregivers, and reduce the stress on your family.
-This is not "managed care," and you are not required to accept their recommendations.
+An affordable Long-Term Care policy will usually provide case management, which will help the family be family.
+The case manager will help develop a plan-of-care, arrange for caregivers, help find caregivers, and reduce the stress on your family.
+Case management is not "managed care," and you are not required to accept their recommendations.

 Quality care is a significant concern for most people.
 Affordable Long-Term Care Insurance will provide the resources for quality care no matter what your choices for care happen to be.

 Finally, most people enjoy the peace-of-mind knowing this burden will not be placed on a spouse/partner, adult child, or in-law or other family members.
-Since the solution is easy and affordable, more and more people plan in their 40s or 50s as part of their retirement planning so they know their assets are protected and their families will not be stressed by the emotional and physical impact of being a caregiver.
+Since the solution is easy and affordable, more and more people plan in their 40s or 50s as part of their retirement planning so they know their assets are protected.
+Plus, their families will not be stressed by the emotional andphysical impact of being a caregiver.

-When researching and shopping for Long-Term Care Insurance, it is essential that you get accurate quotes and professional recommendations.
+When researching and shopping for Long-Term Care Insurance, you must get accurate quotes and professional recommendations.
 There are many insurance agents and financial advisors who could give you a "quote."
-However, there are very few specialists that have the knowledge and expertise in underwriting, policy features and benefits, tax incentives, knowledge of state partnership programs, and claims experience.
+However, there are very few specialists with the knowledge and expertise in underwriting, policy features and benefits, tax incentives, knowledge of state partnership programs, and claims experience.

-You need an experienced, qualified Long-Term Care Insurance specialist.
+You want an experienced, qualified LTC Insurance specialist.

 Very few insurance professionals get endorsed by the American Association for Long-Term Care Insurance, a national consumer advocacy and education group.